In this unit students find out the length of their pace when walking and running, and compare these with the paces of others.

 Were your initial estimates quite accurate or not?
 Why?

-- It is important to discuss sources of measurement error, such as going to the nearest mark, misreading the scale, converting between units, using a different measurement baseline (heel or toe), variation in walking style, etc.
+- It is important to discuss sources of measurement error, such as going to the nearest mark, misreading the scale, converting between units, using a different measurement baseline (heel or toe), variation in walking style, etc. This could be modelled for the class.

 Which method do they think is more reliable? why?